Hyper-u-amenablity and Hyperfiniteness of Treeable Equivalence Relations: U-amenability and hyper-u-amenability

-The definition of hyper-u-amenability appears to rely on the existence of a special graphing of $E$.
-We show however, in the next proposition, that if $E$ has a graphing which is increasing union of u-amenable graphs, then all graphings of $E$ have this property.
+We show in the next proposition that, if $E$ admits a graphing which is an increasing union of u-amenable graphs, then all graphings of $E$, including the complete one, have this property.
 We moreover prove that the u-amenable graphs can always be assumed to have finite degree.

 \begin{proposition} Let $X$ be a standard Borel space and let $E \subseteq X^2$ be a countable Borel equivalence relation.
-Suppose that $E$ is hyper-u-amenable and let $\cG$ be \emph{any} graphing of $E$.
-Then $\cG$ is increasing union of u-amenable Borel graphs of finite degree. \end{proposition}
+Suppose that $E$ has a Borel graphing $\cH$ which is increasing union of u-amenable Borel graphs.
+If $\cG$ is any other graphing of $E$, then $\cG$ is an increasing union of u-amenable Borel graphs of finite degree.
+In particular, $E$ is hyper-u-amenable. \end{proposition}